jaz303/node-lemur/README.md

 Nothing to see yet.

-Lemur will grow up to be an audio/MIDI playback engine with accurate timing, oriented towards live performance.
+Lemur will one day grow up to be an audio/MIDI playback engine with accurate timing, oriented towards live performance.